Sampad-04/Stock-Prdiction/README.md

-This is a flask app that predicts stocks prices
+This is a flask app that predicts stocks prices.
+It uses ML concepts.